RightStockAI/help-center/github-pages-deployment-guide.md

 ## ✅ Configuration Completed

-Your Docusaurus site has been successfully configured for GitHub Pages deployment with the following updates:
+Your Docusaurus site has been successfully configured for custom domain GitHub Pages deployment with the following updates:

 ### docusaurus.config.ts Changes
 ```typescript